 Dr.Lipp was delighted to have recently been Highly Commended at the Janey Loves Platinum Awards.
 Thank you!
 With fabulous judges like Jo Wood and Zoe Ball, how do you choose your panel?

 I just approached women who I know are savvy and appreciate natural products.
 Zoe loved it as she was introduced to so many great new brands.

-Since the world of natural beauty is always changing, what can we expect next year’s awards that we may not have seen before?
+Since the world of natural beauty is always changing, what can we expect expect to see at next year’s awards?

 I think there is a trend towards the use of superfoods in skincare.
 We had a category for handmade raw skincare but I suspect that might be bigger next year.